 Western Australia is home to some awesome bucket-list experiences, whether it’s epic hiking, magnificent beaches to visit or underwater adventures.
 Consider ticking off one of these on your visit to Western Australia:

-- Swim with Whale Sharks – visit Ningaloo Reef during whale shark season
+- Visit Ningaloo Reef during whale shark season and swim with whale sharks

-- Ningaloo’s Other Giants – or go swimming with the manta rays year-round
+- Or go swimming with the manta rays year-round

 - What’s the Whitest Beach in Australia? – is it in Western Australia?